 The Portfolios and Underlying Funds may enter into swaps, including DTRS, in order to access a specific equity market without purchasing or selling the underlying securities represented in the DTRS.
 DTRS are designed to replicate the performance of an underlying reference asset such as a portfolio of equities or ETFs.
-For example, the issuer of the DTRS agreement may agree to pay a Portfolio or Underlying Fund an amount equal to the performance of the underlying equities in a given period netted against a floating rate plus a spread or a fixed rate in the same period paid to the issuer by the Portfolio or Underlying Fund.
+For example, the issuer of the DTRS agreement may agree to pay a Portfolio or Underlying Fund an amount equal to the performance of the underlying equities in a given period netted against a floating rate plus a spread or a fixed rate in the same period paid to the issuer by the Portfolios and Underlying Funds.
 The reference rate for the floating rate is typically based on an official interbank benchmark rate.
 The cash flows in a DTRS may be exchanged at maturity or periodically at each reset (e.g., monthly or quarterly).
 No notional amounts are exchanged at the start or at the maturity of the DTRS.
-In addition, pursuant to the terms of a DTRS, the underlying equities a Portfolio or Underlying Fund with the ability to vary the market exposure obtained through investment in the DTRS.
-DTRS are subject to transaction costs, financing costs and other fees which will be borne by a Portfolio or Underlying Fund in connection with its investments in these instruments.
+In addition, pursuant to the terms of a DTRS, the underlying equities can be traded in the course of the day thereby changing the composition of the underlying equity portfolio, which provides a Portfolio or Underlying Fund with the ability to vary the market exposure obtained through investment in the DTRS.
+DTRS are subject to transaction costs, financing costs and other fees which will be borne by the Portfolio or Underlying Fund in connection with its investments in these instruments.